-The State Fair Work Act 1994 provides that an employee who feels that his or her employment was unfairly terminated has a right to apply to the Industrial Relations Commission of South Australia for relief.
+The State Fair Work Act 1994 provides that an employee who feels that his or her employment was unfairly terminated has a right to apply to the South Australian Employment Tribunal for relief.

-Unfair dismissal claims need to be lodged with the Commission within 21 days beginning the day after the termination took effect.
-Employees making lodgement inquiries regarding unfair dismissal claims are able to contact the Commission on (08) 8207 0999.
+Unfair dismissal claims need to be lodged with the Tribunal within 21 days beginning the day after the termination took effect.
+Employees making lodgement inquiries regarding unfair dismissal claims are able to contact the Tribunal on (08) 8207 0999.

 Workers are also protected against unlawful termination.
 Examples of unlawful termination include dismissing someone because of their race, sex, colour, sexual preference, age, physical or mental disability, marital status, family or carer's responsibilities, pregnancy, religion, political opinion, national extraction or social origin.